kkonstantinidis/ByzShield/README.md

 bash ./src/data_prepare.sh
 ```

-On the PS, run the `remote_script.sh` will configure the SSH and copy the project files and data sets to the workers:
+On the PS, run the `remote_script.sh` to configure the SSH and copy the project files and data sets to the workers:
 ```sh
 bash ./tools/remote_script.sh
 ```